Rodrigues Mauritius Travel Guide

 This site focuses on conservation and rehabilitating endemic species within a reforested park setting.
 You can observe thousands of giant tortoises roaming freely and learn about the island's unique ecosystem.

-As the highest point on Rodrigues, the area around Mont Limon not only delivers panoramic views but also forms part of a natural park.
+As the highest point on Rodrigues, the area around Mont Limon not only delivers panoramic views and also forms part of a natural park.
 It protects some of the island's remaining native vegetation and has trails for exploration.

 Rodrigues is entirely surrounded by a large, pristine lagoon, making its plentiful beaches and abundant marine life its main natural attractions.
 The lagoon's calm, shallow areas deliver ideal conditions for swimming, snorkeling, and various water sports.